 Bellroy describes their products as 'Considered carry goods to enhance your everyday'.
 This perfectly describes their 'key covers' that neatly and elegantly allow you to carry anywhere from 1 - 8 keys.
 Their minimalistic design folds up your keys in a small leather pouch with a magnet to keep them tidy.

 More famous for their chairs, Vitra employed Hella Jongerius to design a key ring.
 The final product depicts the windows of the Vitra House in Rhein, Germany.
 Created from premium leather and featuring the design elements of an architectural icon, this keychain is definitely one to consider.

-Alexander McQueen and their iconic skull design make for a great key ring, with an edge.
-Made from brass and available in various colours, their skull key ring will help you stand out from the crowd in a not so subtle way.
+Alexander McQueen and his iconic skull design make for a great key ring, with an edge.
+Made from brass and available in various colours, the skull key ring will help you stand out from the crowd in a not so subtle way.
 You could even attach it to your luggage to ward of anyone who may consider it theirs.

 1017 ALYX 9SM